What is an antiseptic?

-The effectiveness and complete safety of antiseptics has proved to be quite difficult to establish.
+The effectiveness and complete safety of antiseptics have proved to be quite difficult to establish.

 Due to concern about the potential for systemic absorption, in December 2017, the US Food and Drug Administration (FDA) ruled that 24 ingredients — including triclosan —used in non-prescription (over-the-counter) antiseptic products (such as hand washes, hand scrubs/rubs and patient antiseptic preparations) intended for use by health care professionals in a hospital setting or other health care situations outside the hospital, are generally not recognised as safe and effective (often due to inadequate data).
 The 24 ingredients will be classified as new drugs requiring regulatory approval for marketing from December 2018.
 A decision was deferred on a further six ingredients (benzalkonium chloride, benzethonium chloride, chloroxylenol, alcohol, isopropyl alcohol, and povidone-iodine).

 Strong antiseptic should be diluted before it is applied to the skin, as concentrated products including chlorhexidine may cause chemical burns or severe irritant contact dermatitis.
 Prolonged contact with diluted antiseptic can also cause erosive contact dermatitis, as described with chlorhexidine-impregnated dressings.